-And while it’s a great way to get some vigorous exercise—with its many mental and physical benefits—it would be a shame for the experience to be ruined because of an easily avoidable injury.
+And while it’s a great way to get some vigorous exercise—hiking provides many mental and physical benefits—it would be a shame for the experience to be ruined because of an easily avoidable injury.

 Like any physical activity, hiking is not without its risks.
 Each year, Canadian ERs see thousands of hikers with mild to severe injuries.
 The most common injuries among hikers are sprains and strains, accounting for over 51% of all injuries.

 Here are some expert tips to help you avoid getting injured the next time you strap on your hiking shoes and head out:

 Hiking usually involves navigating uneven terrain that’s riddled with slippery areas, hidden rocks, and sharp sticks.
 This makes it quite easy to slip, trip, or fall, leading to injuries that range from sprained ankles to concussions.

 Investing in a proper pair of hiking boots, which fit well and offer good grip, can reduce the risk of injuries to a large extent.

 Nature can be wild and full of danger.
 When you step away from civilization, you need to stay vigilant, no matter how exhilarating the experience is.